mrnguyener21/sql-codewars/hackerrank.md

 JAPANESE CITIES ATTRIBUTE
 query all alltgributes of every japanese city in the CITY table. the countgrycode for Japan is JPN. select * from city where CountryCode = 'JPN'

+JAPANESE CITIES NAMES
+query the names of all the japanese cities in the city table. the countrycode for japan is JPN select NAME from CITY where COUNTRYCODE = 'JPN'